sbellem/qtee/qtee.md

 ### Decentralized Remote Attestation
 :construction: TODO :construction:

 Not sure how this could be achieved.
 Conceptually speaking, a device should be able to proof what it claims to be with respect to both its hardware and software, without relying on a trusted third party such as the manufacturer.
-[RFC 9334 - Remote ATtestation procedureS (RATS) Architecture](https://rfc-editor.org/rfc/rfc9334.html) may be useful to review in the context of our [threat model](#Threat-Model).
+[RFC 9334 - Remote Attestation procedureS (RATS) Architecture](https://rfc-editor.org/rfc/rfc9334.html) may be useful to review in the context of our [threat model](#Threat-Model).

 For instance, in the case of Intel SGX, the chip manufacturer plays a central role in the remote attestation process.
 It may be useful to go through all the steps that Intel plays (e.g. provisioning attestation keys, verifying quotes, etc) and think through to see how these steps could be decentralized.
 Perhaps first defining the [ideal functionality] for remote attestation would be useful; or reviewing works that have already done so.
 Once we have the ideal functionality defined